jayfalls/log_analyser/thoughts/documents/functional_breakdown/required_functions.md

 ## User Interaction

-- Terminal mode for development and testing

 - GUI

 - Drag and Drop

 - Should be frontend, to allow for other tools to use the same gui.

 ## Log Analysis